 It largely consists of elemental carbon and different contaminants, such as ash, tar, and metals.
-The process of making carbon black is known as carbon black manufacture.
+The process of making carbon black is known as carbon black manufacturing.

 An essential component in the creation of rubber products, especially tires, is carbon black.
 It improves the rubber compounds' tensile strength, wear resistance, and durability.
 Rubber's mechanical qualities, such as tensile strength and abrasion resistance, are enhanced by the addition of carbon black.

 Plastics employ carbon black as a coloring and strengthening ingredient.
-It gives plastic items coloring and adds UV resistance.
-Additionally, the strength and dimensional stability of plastic materials is enhanced by the addition of carbon black.
+It gives plastic items color and adds UV resistance.
+Additionally, the strength and dimensional stability of plastic materials are enhanced by the addition of carbon black.

 Key Market Segmentation